-- 1. Will the city have the ability to confiscate unpermitted food vending materials or must County Health be present to confiscate as well? - 2.
+- 1. Will the city have the ability to confiscate unpermitted food vending materials or must County Health be present to confiscate as well?
+We would like for the city to have the ability to do this. - 2.
 Are permits issued to individuals only and is there a limit to how many permits one person can receive?
-Similarly, will corporations/businesses be allowed to apply for permits? - 3.
+Similarly, will corporations/businesses be allowed to apply for permits?
+We believe the intent of a sidewalk vending program is to promote micro-enterprise and believe permits should be limited to individuals and one permit per person. - 3.
 Under what circumstances can the city deny vending permit approval?
 What will the permitting criteria be composed of? - 4.
 How long are vending permits valid for? - 5.
 Will there be a process to withdraw property or business owner consent if the vending proves to be disruptive? - 6.
-Will vending regulations be monitored proactively or complaint-driven?

-- 7. Will city staff be made available before/after city business hours to monitor and implement the vending program? - 8.
-If a Councilmember initiates a special vending district, will it require a committee hearing?
+Will vending regulations be monitored proactively or complaint-driven? - 7.
+Will city staff be made available before/after city business hours to monitor and implement the vending program? - 8.
+If a Councilmember initiates a special vending district can it be approved administratively?